utdata/icj-cli-tools/lectures/bash/bash-01-terminal.md

 Terminal (Mac) and Git Bash (Windows) are programs that can run a **shell**, which is a text-based user interface where you type commands that your computer understands.

 > People (including myself) will use the term **shell** and **terminal** interchangeably.
-This means when I say "type into your shell", I mean type at the prompt in your terminal window.
-Just to add confusion, Mac named their program "Terminal".
-(I actually use a different Mac program called iTerm, but Terminal is fine.)
+This means when I say "type into your shell" or "in your terminal", I mean type at the prompt in your Terminal or Git Bash program.
+(Just to add confusion, I use a different Mac terminal program called iTerm, but Terminal is fine.)

-Developers use a terminal to issue commands to their computer to do things, like install programs, change what folder their are in, etc. Using a terminal can be confusing at first, but it will become second-nature as you progress through this class.
+Developers use a shell to issue commands to their computer to do things, like install programs, change what folder their are in, etc. Using a terminal program to use your computer can be confusing at first, but it will become second-nature as you progress through this class.

-The language we use for these interactions is called **Bash**.
+The shell programming language we will use for these text-based interactions is called **Bash**.

 **Macs** understand Bash natively, but some day they will change to a similar language called zsh.
 When you launch a shell on newer Macs you might get a message _The default interactive shell is now zsh.
 To update your account to use zsh, please run `chsh -s /bin/zsh`._ **DON'T DO THIS!
 JUST IGNORE IT.** We will continue to use **Bash**.
 Later we will add a command to disable this message.
 If somehow your terminal gets set to use zsh, you can [check and/or change it to Bash](bash-change-mac.md).

 **Windows** doesn't understand Bash at all without the help of another program.
 This is why we installed **Git Bash** so we can all speak the same language.
+(If you are a Windows user and haven't yet installed Git, [do it now](https://github.com/utdata/icj-setting-up/blob/master/windows-01.md#install-git).)

 For what its worth, Bash is a Unix-based program.
 Most of the Internet runs on Unix (or Linux) computers.